jjmchew/jjmchew.github.io/LS180/postgresql.md

     - e.g. `SELECT enabled, full_name FROM users WHERE id < 2;` will return info from enabled and full_name columns that meet the condition id < 2
     - e.g., `WHERE expression1 AND expression2`
     - e.g., `WHERE (expression 1 OR expression2) AND expression3;
+    - can cast column values (e.g., `WHERE part_number::text LIKE '3%';` : convert an integer 'part_number' to text to use string comparison to list all partnumbers starting with '3') [^32]
+    - can use `IN` and subqueries for conditionals requiring 'aggregates' in WHERE
+      - e.g., `WHERE part_number IN (SELECT part_number FROM parts WHERE device=2 ORDER BY part_number DESC LIMIT 2);`
+        - subquery returns a table which returns the largest 2 part numbers, which are then returned to the WHERE statement

   - `SELECT * FROM table_name LIMIT 1;` : limits the number of results displayed (displays the first result)
     - e.g., `SELECT name FROM countries ORDER BY population DESC LIMIT 1;` (`LIMIT` needs to go at the end)